China - UK Partnering Award: Breeding and health for robustness in aquaculture

 in Aquaculture

-Houston R
+Houston RD

 (2019)

-Atlantic salmon ( Salmo salar L.) genetics in the 21st century: taking leaps forward in aquaculture and biological understanding
+Atlantic salmon (Salmo salar L.) genetics in the 21st century: taking leaps forward in aquaculture and biological understanding.

-in Animal Genetics
+in Animal genetics

 Jin M